David Evans

 Bill Young, Haina Li, Weilin Xu, Mohammad Etemad, Bargav Jayaraman, David EvansHelen SimecekAnant KharkarDarion Cassel

-If you are a UVa undergraduate or graduate student interested in joining my research group, please look over our project pages (linked below), browse our group blog, and send me email to arrange a meeting or drop by my office hours.
+If you are a UVA undergraduate or graduate student interested in joining my research group, please look over our project pages (linked below), browse our group blog, and send me email to arrange a meeting or drop by my office hours.

 If you are considering applying to our PhD program, please read my advice for prospective research students.
 If you think you are ready for graduate school, you may also want to try our previous pre-qualification exam [PDF].